-12.1 In the event of and as soon as possible after the occurrence of any cause constituting force majeure, the affected Party shall give notice and full particulars in writing to the other Party, of such occurrence or cause if the affected Party is thereby rendered unable, wholly or in part, to perform its obligations and meet its responsibilities under the Contract.
-The affected Party shall also notify the other Party of any other changes in condition or the occurrence of any event which interferes or threatens to interfere with its performance of the Contract.
-Not more than fifteen (15) days following the provision of such notice of force majeure or other changes in condition or occurrence, the affected Party shall also submit a statement to the other Party of estimated expenditures that will likely be incurred for the duration of the change in condition or the occurrence
+12.1 In the event of end as such as possible after the occurrence of any cause constituting force impease, the inffected Party shall give notice and full particulars in writing to the other Party of such occurrence or cause if the affected Party is thereby readered unable, wholly or in part, to perform its obligations and meet its responsibilities under the Crostract.
+The affected Party shall also notify the other Party of any other changes in condition or the occurrence of such event which interferes or threatens to interfere with its performance of the Construct.
+Not more than lifected (15) duys following the provision of such notice of force majoure or other changes in condition or occurrence.
+The affected Party shall also submit a statement to the odder Party of estimated expenditures that will likely be incurred for the duration of the change in condition or the occurrence.